Brainwave Entrainment And Isochronic Tones: How Do they Work?

 Which Are Best – Binaurals, Monaurals Or Isochronics?

-In most instances, isochronic tones are the most effective method, because the ‘spaced out’ nature of the pulses has the strongest entrainment effect – when listening to an isochronic tone recording, your brain should synchronise with it more quickly and deeply than with binaurals or monaurals.
+In most instances, isochronic tones are the most effective method, because the ‘spaced out’ nature of the pulses has the strongest entrainment effect – when listening to an isochronic tone recording, your brain should synchronize with it more quickly and deeply than with binaurals or monaurals.
 Unlike binaural beats, isochronic tones can be used without headphones, which can be more convenient and comfortable for many people.
-They can also be used to synchronise each hemisphere of the brain individually, which is required for some purposes.
+They can also be used to synchronize each hemisphere of the brain individually, which is required for some purposes.

 Isochronic tones aren’t always best however; some people find the more ‘jagged’ noise they produce to be distracting or irritating (especially at the deeper theta and delta frequencies), and they can’t be hidden in pink noise and other sounds in the same way that binaural beats can, because the tones must be audible to be effective.